 Conflict over School Board Training in Texas

-, training is mandatory for all school board members, but the content included in the training program is not state-mandated, leaving content too open to interpretation by district leadership.
+Texas also provides training to school board members elected in the Lone Star state, but not all board members are satisfied with the training they receive.
+According to a report published in the Dallas Morning News, training is mandatory for all school board members, but the content included in the training program is not state-mandated, leaving content too open to interpretation by district leadership.
 Many school board members are therefore concerned that the training they have received has kept them from voicing their views and concerns over current school policies.
 They are also worried that the training has encouraged them to side with the district superintendent in all issues, rather than provide the accountability that all school districts desperately need.

 Ron Price, a former Dallas ISD trustee, expressed his discontent to the Dallas Morning News, "It's a great program to train boards how to be a rubber stamp.
 But it's not a good program for board members to represent your constituents.
 Many school board members across the country call it a brainwashing session."
 Because the training appears to encourage school boards to make unanimous decisions and support their superintendent, some school board members have refused to participate due to their frustration.

 While school board training appears to be supported by the majority of voters, there is a need to determine the type of training school board members should receive to ensure consistency among school districts.
 Specific training in regards to establishing budgets, interpreting assessment data, and identifying appropriate allocation of resources are all essential elements to include in training.
 School board members have a daunting responsibility to their constituents, and thus, it is essential that they are adequately prepared to meet those obligations through education.
 Training is essential to building confidence in both school board members and within the general public.
 Without consistent guidelines in place upon which the majority of stakeholders can agree, it appears the debate over school board training is not over yet.

 March 24, 2017